ddnexus/pagy/docs/extras/calendar.md

 CSS class to the links to empty pages (that can be targeted to give a visual UI feedback).
 Pagy will also add a `title` attribute to display a tooltip info for each page link.

-The method receives the main `collection` the `unit` symbol, and must return the array of the counts grouped by unit using the
+The method receives the main `collection`, the `unit` symbol, and must return the array of the counts grouped by unit using the
 `from` and `to` **local Time** objects.

 If your collection is an `ActiveRecord::Relation` object you won't have to do much: just add the